← Back to Automotive Projects

 Step 8: Splitting the Bell Housing from the Main Case

 This was surprisingly difficult and I struggled to get it out.
 I tried carefully prying it with a flat head screw driver but this started to dent the maluable aluminum case.
 I then tried yanking it out with rope but in hindsight this was terrible idea and almost broke my back.
 I was desperate enough to try and use floss/string to pry it out.
 I tried for days with varying methods but was unsuccessful and eventually opted to take it to a shop.
-However, no shops around would even take it in and I was forced to take it to a powertrain shop who usually doesn't work with transmissions in general.
+However, no shops around would even take it in and I was forced to take it to a powertrain shop who wouldn't normally work with transmissions in general.
 They are truly my heros and had it cracked in half an hour.

 Step 9: Transmission Teardown Part 3